JStateson/MacroViewer/README.md

 Expose the source code of the page and save it as an html file

 Run this app and open the file.
+There is a demo macro file.

+There is a demo video at http://stateson.net/images/Demo-HP-Macros.mp4